Skip to content

 Business Education Partnership

-The Fulton Montgomery Regional Chamber of Commerce and HFM BOCES (Hamilton-Fulton-Montgomery Board of Cooperative Educational Services) have collaborated to form a BUSINESS EDUCATION PARTNERSHIP (BEP).
+The Fulton Montgomery Regional Chamber of Commerce and HFM BOCES (Hamilton-Fulton-Montgomery Board of Cooperative Educational Services) collaborated in 2014 to form the BUSINESS EDUCATION PARTNERSHIP (BEP).
 The BEP connects HFM BOCES school districts and programs with our regional businesses to help support a well-prepared, capable and adaptable workforce.
 In turn, these partnerships can help improve student achievement and educational competitiveness.
+We're proud to be the first Chamber of Commerce in NYS to partner with our local BOCES and thankful to be celebrating ten years with our partnership at HFM BOCES!

 BEP logo

-• Career and Technical Education offers students an avenue for career exploration and enrichment through practical learning applications.
+• HFM CTE (Career & Technical Education) offers students an avenue for career exploration and enrichment through practical learning applications.
 Juniors and seniors from HFM BOCES component school districts who are interested in pursuing career training as part of their high school experience are eligible to attend.
+Students enrolled in CTE programs are provided the knowledge, skills and credentials needed to succeed in college and the workplace.
+We welcome students of all academic and experiential abilities to explore our program opportunities.
+CTE offers 16 pathway programs.

 • Pathway Programs- school districts within HFM BOCES offer incoming freshmen pathways to explore career options and then implement what they learned after they graduate high school and enter the workforce.
 These students will obtain stronger workplace skills and improved behavioral/social tools with the long-term goal of an improved student life outcome.
 School districts include: Amsterdam High School, Canajoharie High School, Mayfield High School and Oppenheim-Ephratah-St. Johnsville High School.